dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/install-and-test-the-application.md

 {% include image.html file="building/server/resolution-release/fig12-the-secure-content.png" alt="Browser Screen Shot" caption="Figure 12.
 The \"secure\" content" %}

 Note that the value shown for the `REMOTE_USER` variable is the username that was entered on the CAS login page (`gnarls`), and that the attributes [configured for release][building_server_ldap_resolution-release_configure-attribute-resolution] are all shown, along with some additional values provided as part of the SAML 1.1 response from the CAS server.

+## Access the "return mapped attributes" secure area

+Click the "back" button in the browser a couple of times (or start up a new one in "incognito" or "private browsing" mode) to get back to the "public" page shown in Figure 10, and then click on the second "here" link to access the "return mapped attributes" secure area, which will display the contents of `/var/www/html/return-mapped/index.php`:

+{% include image.html file="building/server/resolution-release/fig13-the-mapped-content.png" alt="Browser Screen Shot" caption="Figure 13.
+The \"mapped\" content" %}

+Note that the `mail` and `givenName` attributes have been replaced with `EmailAddress` and `Formatted-Name` (spaces in attributed names are not allowed, so a '-' is inserted), but the values of the attributes are the same.

 ## Restart the pool servers